S3-working-group/s3-handbook/readme.md

 **Pattern group indexes** `/patterns/<group>--index.md`) include a brief description from `/patterns/<group>--content.md`) and a table of contents from `/patterns/<group>--toc.md`).
 They are compiled from `<group>--master.md`.

 ## Publishing the Handbook

 All files relevant to building the handbook are maintained in `/_compile_handbook/`, e.g. styles, master documents.
 The handbook is compiled form the handbook master file file _handbook-master.md to pdf using the [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) commandline and LaTex, and to epub through pandoc.

 For some strange reason jekyll requires each markdown document to contain what they call "front matter" at the very beginning, a section of settings delimited with an opening and closing `---`.
 Otherwise Jekyll refuses to render to html.
 For compiling the handbook, we need a preprocessor to remove the front matter.

+Also, jekyll requires links to point to html files, so the preprocessor for the handbook needs to translate links.
+Since markdown automatically creates anchors for each headline, this should not pose a problem for automation: As long as we keep the pattern names in the python file up to date, we can rewrite inline links to other patterns.

 For the future, we probably will abandon jekyll in favour of a more elegant and less opinionated static site generator.

-{>>TODO: add front matter to all pages <<}

 {>>TODO: copy files for building the handbook, and remove front matter <<}